actuallyachraf/sketch/README.md

 # sketch

-`sketch` is a Go package that provides efficient implementations for probabilistic data structures.
+`sketch` is a Go package that provides implementations for probabilistic data structures.

+The implementations are based largely on literature and are a bit hacky, I don't recommend using them for any reason than _figuring out_ how PDS works.

+Better suitable implementations can be found in Github.

 # Trade Offs